dgreif/ring/homebridge/README.md

 in the group.
 However, you may wish to group the lights differently in HomeKit and ignore the groups you have configured in Ring.
 If this option is `true`, your Ring groups (and their associated motion sensor) will be ignored and will not show up in HomeKit.

+`hideDoorbellSwitch`: If you have a Ring video doorbell, you will see a Programmable Switch associated with it.
+This switch can be used to perform actions on when the doorbell is pressed using "Single Press" actions.
+If you do not care to perform actions when the doorbell is pressed, you can hide the Programmable Switch by setting this option to `true`.
+You will still be able to receive _notifications_ from the doorbell even if the Programmable Switch is hidden (notifications can be configured in the settings for the doorbell camera in the Home app)

 `cameraStatusPollingSeconds`: How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
 Defaults to `30`